LSR-3

 Electrical resistance: four-point measurement

-Atmosphere:Inert, reducing, oxidising, vacuum
+Atmosphere:Inert, reducing, oxidizing, vacuum

 Helium gas with low pressure recommended